lsst-sims/sims_featureScheduler_runs3.1/filter_swap/README.md

-Testing out different strategies for when to change which 5 filters are loaded.
+Testing out different strategies for when/how to change which 5 filters are loaded.